10:30 hours GMT

 "Tony, think about it.
 We can't give the tunnel up to the Russians.
 Can you imagine the Communists with that sort of the technology?"

 "It's a chance we'll have to take."

 "I'm scared he's firing squad at dawn is a bluff."
 Dough jerked hard against the handcuffs, tearing a little skin.
 "They haven't gotten rough yet.
-Once they do, well we'll talk, sooner or later we'll tell them too much."
+Once they do, sooner or later, we'll talk."

 The blood from his cut ran down on his wrist, making it slick.
 Doug twisted and pulled, trying to free his hand, but even lubricated the cuffs held him tight.